Why Do We Need Environmental Medicine Research?

 Principal investigator: Jason Allen, ND, MPH

-Epidemiologic data demonstrate that synthetic chemicals are accumulating in human tissues.
-Some of these chemicals are associated with adverse health effects, including diseases of significant public health importance such as cancer, neurodevelopmental disorders, infertility, obesity and cardiovascular disease.
-Although some complementary, alternative and integrative medicine (CAM) detoxification methods have shown promising preliminary data on chemical reduction and effects on wellness, currently no standardized clinical protocols exist.
+Epidemiologic data demonstrate that synthetic chemicals are accumulating in human tissues (blood, fat, breast milk, etc.).
+Some of these chemicals, such as polychlorinated biphenyls (PCBs) are increasingly associated with health problems, including diseases of significant public health importance such as cancer, neurodevelopmental disorders, infertility, obesity and cardiovascular disease.